EconometricInstitute/feb22012-programming-website/data/week2/1-random-numbers.md

 One example is IBM's  <a href="https://en.wikipedia.org/wiki/RANDU" target="_blank" norel>RANDU</a> which was used for a short while in the 1960s.
 <br/>

-All randomness in computer programs is not pseudo random.
+Not all randomness in computer programs is pseudo random.
 Programs aiming for stronger randomness use, among other things, real life random phenomena to generate random numbers.
 For example space radiation or <a href="https://www.wired.com/2003/08/random/" target="_blank" norel>lava lamps</a> are thought to be random phenomena.

 <br/>